Hierosoft/pycodetool/readme.md

-# PythonCodeTranslators
+# pycodetool
-Code conversion tools, mostly just for removing dependencies so far.
+(formerly PythonCodeTranslators)

+Process code using Python.
+Search and process various languages using context (such as scope, comments, quotes, and escaping).

 ## Features
 ### Python parsing
-* Export a list of all global identifiers (after pre-processing on load).
+- Export a list of all global identifiers (after pre-processing on load).
+- Convert IronPython to standard Python: Remove the need for framework dependencies, using automatic refactoring and shim functions (see fxshim.py).

 ### Commands
-Installing the module (or installing linux-preinstall and adding linux-preinstall/utilities and linux-preinstall/utilities-developer) to the PATH) provides the following commands:
+Installing the module provides the following commands:
 - `changes`: Look for repos in the current directory and show what changes are not yet committed (including untracked).
 - `ggrep`: Get a geany command to go to the line in the file from grep (searching within file(s)).
 Recursively search directories by default.

+This package is used by:
+- linux-preinstall: Extract linux-preinstall and add linux-preinstall/utilities and linux-preinstall/utilities-developer
+  to your environment's PATH to get the commands above without installing pycodetool.
+For best results, place the linux-preinstall and pycodetool repos in the same directory.

-### Python.NET to standard Python (framework_to_standard_python):
+### Python.NET to standard Python
+(framework_to_standard_python)

-Note that GUI conversion is not tested or supported, but you can try it the manually implement whatever is missing (or use IronPython as necessary and not use PythonCodeTranslators).
+Note that GUI conversion is not tested or supported, but you can try it the manually implement whatever is missing (or use IronPython as necessary and not use pycodetool).

 #### STEP 1
 For now, you must use SharpDevelop 4.4.